GoogleCloudPlatform/spanner-migration-tool/docs/ui/connect-spanner.md

 # Connecting to a Spanner Instance
 {: .no_toc }

 To perform a migration the user needs to connect to a spanner instance where they specify a valid GCP (Google Cloud Platform) project ID and a valid spanner instance.
-After the successful connection to the spanner instance HarbourBridge validates if the metadata database exists.
+After the successful connection to the spanner instance Spanner Migration Tool validates if the metadata database exists.
 If not, then a new metadata database is created.

 <details open markdown="block">
   <summary>